GOALTENDING DEVELOPMENT TEAM

 Shawn attended the Reading Royals camp of the ECHL, the Royals are an affiliate of the Washington Capitals of the NHL.
 In the final two years of University he was named to the Dean’s List which is awarded to students with a GPA of 3.5 and above.
 Shawn also received the George M. Paramenter Jr. Memorial Award for having the highest GPA amonst student athletes at New England College.

-Mackenzie has spent many years being a goaltender and training at RHP.
-He has worked with Shawn Sirman, at RHP, since 2010.
+RHP Training Centre is pleased to announce the appointment of Mackenzie Savard as Assistant Director of Goaltending Development.
+Mackenzie has spent many years being a goaltender and training at RHP Training Centre.
+He has worked with Shawn Sirman, at RHP Training Centre, since 2010.
 Mackenzie was chosen to be on the NOHA Minor Midget All Star team during the 2012-2013 season.
 During his 2013-14 season Mackenzie played for the Sudbury Nickel Capital Wolves Major Midget team where he was the top goalie in the GNML.
 The Nickel Capital Wolves won the GNML and advanced to the OHF’s where Mackenzie started 3 games and was awarded the game MVP for each of the games.
 In 2014 Mackenzie was invited to the Niagara Falls Ice Dog main camp, as a walk on, where he committed to an OHL contract with the team.
-Currently Mackenzie is competing with his hometown OHL Sudbury Wolves.
+Currently Mackenzie is competing as a member of his hometown OHL Sudbury Wolves.

 Charlie grew up in Bridgenorth Ontario where his local team, the Peterborough Petes, drafted him.
 After only playing a short stint in the OHL, Charlie played most of his junior career for the Ottawa Jr A Senators.
 In his 20-year-old year he played 40 games and recorded 6 shutouts.
 He then decided to attend University and play hockey for the Laurentian Voyageurs in the CIS.